AI Summary (2025–2026):

 🍼 Puppy (0–12 months): The socialisation window

-🐕 Adolescence (1–2 years): Boundary testing
+🐕 Adolescence (1–2 years): Boundary testing and intensity

 🐾 Adult (2–6 years): The payoff stage